 When and where do I pick-up my cap & gown?

-Graduates pick up regalia (cap and gown) at the TU Grad Fair approximately 6 weeks
+Graduates may pick up regalia (cap and gown) purchased before the TU Grad Fair at the Grad Fair or at the University Store approximately six weeks

 How do I receive my parking permit and where do I park?

 The university will mail a parking permit for Lots 13/14 to each graduate approximately